magento/merchdocs/src/stores/b2b-features.md

    Enabling shared catalogs also enables category permissions for all stores.

+   When shared catalog feature is enabled, an additional configuration option **Enable Shared Catalog direct products price assigning** becomes available.
+With this option enabled, only products which have been assigned to a shared catalog are stored in the price index.

 1. To give company buyers the ability to negotiate prices, set **Enable B2B Quote** to `Yes`.

 1. To establish the default payment method(s) for B2B orders, set **Applicable Payment Methods** to one of the following: